adamawolf/BaseBoard/README.md

 ## Motivation.

+As maker of [TapTyping](http://itunes.apple.com/us/app/taptyping/id364237969?mt=8), I’ve been in the unique position to collect perfomrance data for 3rd party keyboards.
+When compared with Apple's built in keyboard, existing third party keyboards thus far haven't increased typing speed or accuracy.
+Direct individual taps that rely on our pre-existing "QWERTY" muscle memories constistently beat out input methods that rely heavily on swiping or auto-correct by a healthy margin.

+BaseBoard is a starting point so that people who would like to innovate with fundamentals-based virtual keyboarding are not forced to re-invent the wheel.
 Virtual keyboarding is here to stay.
-As maker of [TapTyping](http://itunes.apple.com/us/app/taptyping/id364237969?mt=8) I'm in a unique position to notice a depressing trend with all of the 3rd party keyboards so far: they all suck.
-From the data I've gathered, absolutely none of them seem to offer any speed or accuracy advantages over Apple's stock virtual keyboard.
-Let's fix that.

-The problem is that Apple's Keyboard Extension template in Xcode is woefully bare.
-BaseBoard is a starting point so that people who would like to innovate with virtual keyboarding are not forced to re-invent the wheel.
+Let's make it better.

 ## How to get started.